RomanYakovlevh/Vicalial/README.md

 Statement like 'x+y' cannot be added trhough "Manual input"

 Refactor, exctract PlotStatement and all that is relevevant to its own file from NamedMatrix

+In Future, add a feature that would allow to edit arguments of already executed functions.
+Feature to reactively transform all subsequent computations can also be added.\

+Fix the way symbols are handled in come.
+Symbols are created as variable in python environment, together with variables that we actually for internal functioning.
+This is not the way to do that.

 3, 2, -5, -1
 2, -1, 3, 13